Paisley Park Cover Final

 Construction began in 1986 and finished in 1987.
 Prince was the designer.
 You will feel this as you tour the place.
 Many eccentric elements dominate the interior, precisely what you’d expect from Prince.
 Paisley Park got its name because paisley means colorful, and park means to play or entertain.
 In other words, Prince’s colorful playground.
 Located in Chanhassen, Prince recorded here for nearly 30 years.

-Approximately 50 people were employed at Paisley Park, including security staff, wardrobes, assistants, and other employees, before his death.
+Before his death, approximately 50 people were employed at Paisley Park, including security staff, wardrobes, assistants, and other employees.

 Paisley Park Museum